blahosyl/enlightened-publishing/README.md

 - [FI2] I want to get informed about the problem the workshop is offering to solve.
 - [FI3] I want to know how the workshop proposes to solve the problem.
 - [FI4] I want to get an overview of the client's relevant experience in the field of academic publishing.
-- [FI5] I want request more information about the workshop.
+- [FI5] I want to request more information about the workshop.

 ##### Returning visitor goals